Call the Midwife viewers are already in love with new recruit Lucille

 The latest addition to Nonnatus House lit up a particularly teary episode of the BBC drama

-From plunging into the big freeze of 1962-63, to the heartbreaking death of an elderly Mrs Gelin, Call the Midwife opened its seventh series with an impeccable tear-jerking episode on Sunday night.
+From plunging into the big freeze of 1962-63, to the heartbreaking death of an elderly Mrs Gelin, Call the Midwife opened its seventh series with an impeccable tear-jerking episode.

 However, there was one ray of sunshine to brighten up a potentially gloomy instalment: new midwife Lucille Anderson.